-Plenty of considerably less talented individuals sent up the fat guy for thin laughs over the years.
-Not least Freddie Starr, who wishes he had a voice that good.
+Plenty of less talented individuals sent up the fat guy for thin laughs over the years.
+Not least Freddie Starr, who might wish he had a voice that good.
 It was, is, a unique voice, loved by millions.
-There was such depth and soul in his warble.
+There was depth and soul in his warble.
 Many will remember Demis for the theme tune to Mike Leigh's brilliant television play 'Abigail's Party'.
 Before we were all born, of course.
 As Alison Steadman famously said, 'He doesn't sound fat.'

 His illness was undisclosed.
 As were his final measurements.
 What a waist.
 The one-time frontman - and backman, and sidesmen - of prog rock outfit Aphrodite's Children was the consummate all-rounder.

 He was born Artemios Ventouris Roussos in Egypt, to a Greek father and an Egyptian-Italian mother.
-A Mediterranean Greco-Italian African, then.
+A Mediterranean Greco-Italian African.
 With so many rich cuisines to mix and match from, little wonder that he piled on the pounds.

 Demis once published a book about obesity.
 He needn't have bothered.
 He'd already invented the answer to it: fling on a bigger dress.